DANA-Laboratory/ThermodynamicsTable.jl/README.md

 - **"CpHyper"**

-  Return value: Heat Capacity at Constant Pressure of Inorganic and Organic Compounds in the Ideal Gas State Fit to Hyperbolic Function in J/(kmol.Kelvin)
+  Heat Capacity at Constant Pressure of Inorganic and Organic Compounds in the Ideal Gas State Fit to Hyperbolic Function in J/(kmol.Kelvin) for chemical specified by *chemicalname*

-  (C1,C2,C3,C4,C5)
+  Return value:
+  (C1, C2, C3, C4, C5)

+  Note:
   Constants in this table can be used in the following equation to calculate the ideal gas heat capacity `Cp=C1+C2*((C3/T)/sinh(C3/T))^2+C4*((C5/T)/cosh(C5/T))^2`

   Refference: